S-01169

 Plain Language

-Every developer and deployer of high-risk AI systems must plan, document, and implement a risk management policy and program covering the identification, documentation, and mitigation of known or reasonably foreseeable risks of algorithmic discrimination.
-The program must be iterative, regularly and systematically reviewed and updated over the AI system's lifecycle, including documentation updates.
-Reasonableness is evaluated against the NIST AI RMF 1.0 or an equivalent framework designated by the AG, and must account for the entity's size and complexity, the system's nature and intended uses, and the sensitivity and volume of data processed.
-A single program may cover multiple high-risk AI systems if sufficient.
+Every developer and deployer of high-risk AI systems must plan, document, and implement a risk management policy and program addressing algorithmic discrimination risks.
+The program must specify the principles, processes, and personnel used to identify, document, and mitigate known or foreseeable discrimination risks.
+It must be iterative — regularly and systematically reviewed and updated over the AI system's lifecycle.
+Reasonableness is evaluated considering the NIST AI RMF 1.0 (or an equivalent framework selected by the AG), the entity's size and complexity, the system's nature and intended uses, and the sensitivity and volume of data processed.
+A single program may cover multiple high-risk AI systems.
 The AG may require disclosure of the program and evaluate it for compliance.
-This is a continuing obligation — not a one-time pre-deployment exercise.

 Statutory Text